projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

         sudo update-grub

 #.
 Reboot the system

    Reboot system.
-You should see the Grub menu with the new “ACRN ubuntu SOS” entry.
+You should see the Grub menu with the new "ACRN ubuntu SOS" entry.
 Select it and proceed to booting the platform.
 The system will start the Ubuntu Desktop and you can now log in (as before).

    .. note::
        If you don't see the Grub menu after rebooting the system (and you're not booting into the ACRN hypervisor), you'll need to enter the EFI firmware at boot (using :kbd:`F10`) and manually select ``ACRN Hypervisor``.

    .. note::
        If you see a black screen on the first-time reboot after installing the ACRN Hypervisor, wait a few moments and the Ubuntu desktop will be displayed.

    To check if the hypervisor is effectively running, check ``dmesg``.
 The typical output of a successful installation will look like this: